 One of the cornerstones of security is Data.
 By data, we naturally mean the data, but above all its ability to process it correctly.

-In the case of an act of hacking, for example, it is often required for the attack to take place in order to act, whereas very often it is too late.
+In the case of an act of hacking, for example, it is often only possible to respond and take action after the attack takes place, which is often too late.
 Some software solutions using Big Data allow attacks to be correlated with different events in order to better anticipate them.

 In the case of parking lots managed via software platforms, Big Data could be an excellent ally in the fight against malicious acts.